 The 1U rack mounted MADI unit contains two independent AES10 MADI compatible interfaces, and is available as an option.
-The two ports are interfaced to the console via a Wide Area Bulk (WAB) card, which occupies one of the AES card slots in the Digital I/O Rack.
+The two ports are interfaced to the console via a Wide Area Bulk (WAB) card, which occupies one of the AES card slots in the Processing rack.